LotharieSlayer/ImageEditor4React/README.md

 ![image](https://user-images.githubusercontent.com/49253492/181649364-614f458c-6c98-4686-9b66-6167483cae71.png)

-This repo has a folder for Toast Ui's base and for ImageEditor4React
+This repo has a folder for Toast UI's base code and for ImageEditor4React

 ### Run the React project :
 Open a terminal in **/image-editor-4-react**, type `npm i` and once finished `npm start`.